-Type of Load Load chargeable (as %age of NAV) Exit I. For investors who have opted for SWP under the plan: a) 15% of the units allotted (including Switch-in/STP - in) on or before completion of 365 days from the date of allotment of units: Nil. b) Any redemption in excess of such limits in the first 365 days from the date of allotment shall be subject to the following exit load: (Redemption of units would be done on First In First Out Basis (FIFO): - If redeemed within 1 year (365 days) from the date of allotment: 1% of the applicable NAV -If redeemed after 1 year (365 days) from the date of allotment: NIL.
+Type of Load Load chargeable (as %age of NAV) Exit Exit Load: I. For investors who have opted for SWP under the plan: a) 15% of the units allotted (including Switch-in/STP - in) on or before completion of 365 days from the date of allotment of units: NIL. b) Any redemption in excess of such limits in the first 365 days from the date of allotment shall be subject to the following exit load: (Redemption of units would be done on First In First Out Basis (FIFO): If redeemed within 1 year (365 days) from the date of allotment: 1%.
+If redeemed after 1 year (365 days) from the date of allotment: NIL.
 II.
-Other Redemptions: For Investors who have not opted for SWP under the plan (including Switch out, STP out): - If redeemed within 1 year (365 days) from the date of allotment: 1% If redeemed after 1 year (365 days) from the date of allotment: NIL.
+Other Redemptions: For Investors who have not opted for SWP under the plan: For all other redemption(s) (including Switch out, STP out): • If redeemed within 1 year (365 days) from the date of allotment: 1%.
+If redeemed after 1 year (365 days) from the date of allotment: NIL

-For any change in exit load, AMC will issue an addendum and display it on the website/Investor Service Centres.
+For any change in load structure AMC will issue an addendum and display it on the website/Investor Service Centres.